Milegmiao/riscv-dsp/docs/HXS320F2803X/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RISC-V DSP's Documentation!
+Welcome to RISC-V DSP HXS320F2803X Documentation!
 ==================================================

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :glob:

    *

-HaawkingIDE/index
-HXS320F2802X/index
-HXS320F2803X/index
+HXS320F28034PNT

 Indices and tables
 ==================